 - uncomfortable or painful sex

 - a high temperature (over 38°C)

-- feeling sick or vomiting
+- feeling sick or being sick

 - a laparoscopy, which is a keyhole procedure used to examine your fallopian tubes, ovaries and womb